Offer & Conversion

 Disposition Candidates

 Once the final candidate has accepted the offer, complete the applicant tracking system's mandated candidate disposition data.
-For more information, go to our section on Taleo Applicant Tracking System.
+For more information, go to our section on the Taleo Applicant Tracking System.
 It's courteous for people who weren't selected that you interviewed to give them a phone call or personalized email versus a canned response.

 Stay Connected